In a NutshellBB&T Bank offers several secured credit cards that may help people who are looking to build or rebuild their credit and earn rewards.

 All in all, the perks just might make up for the card’s $89 annual fee, depending on your travel and spending habits.
 We recommend taking some time to do the math and see if the rewards you’re likely to earn will be worth the fee.

-Here’s why: The BB&T Bright Card doesn’t offer the travel perks or notable cash back rewards that the other BB&T secured cards do.
-But its 19.49% variable APR on purchases and balance transfers is the lowest interest rate of the three — something to keep in mind if there’s a chance you’ll need to carry a balance.
+Here’s why: The BB&T Bright Credit Card doesn’t offer the travel perks or notable cash back rewards that the other BB&T secured cards do.
+But its 17.24% variable APR on purchases and balance transfers is potentially the lowest interest rate of the three — something to keep in mind if there’s a chance you’ll need to carry a balance.

-Keep in mind that there are other secured cards out there that offer a lower APR for purchases.
-In addition, the BB&T Bright Card has an annual fee of $19.
+Keep in mind that there may be other secured cards out there that offer a lower APR for purchases.

 How to make the most of secured credit cards